 - Cardiovascular collapse

-Continued methamphetamine abuse can lead to a neurological dependence on the drug.
+Methamphetamine is a highly addictive substance.
+Tolerance to the drug can develop quickly, and continued methamphetamine abuse can lead to a neurological dependence.
 Meth addiction can cause behavioral and physical changes, such as:

 What Does a Methamphetamine Overdose Look Like?

 An overdose occurs when an individual takes a toxic amount of the drug.
-Due to methamphetamine's highly addictive nature, overdoses are common.
-Because meth directly affects the nervous system and increases heart rate and blood pressure, what that toxic amount is can vary greatly depending on the individual’s health.
+Due to methamphetamine’s highly addictive nature, overdoses are common.
+Because meth directly affects the nervous system and increases heart rate and blood pressure, a toxic amount can vary greatly depending on the individual’s health.
+Early symptoms of a meth overdose can be similar to the effects from being high on meth.
+Other symptoms may include:

 - Chest pain